-Jackson County (Oregon) farmers are invited to participate in a seed purchasing and production survey conducted by Our Family Farms and the Southern Oregon Seed Growers Association.
+Jackson County farmers are invited to participate in a seed purchasing and production survey conducted by Our Family Farms and the Southern Oregon Seed Growers Association.
 The 5-minute survey is part of a larger USDA grant-funded market research project evaluating the potential to increase the production and sales of seeds grown in Jackson County.

 Southern Oregon boasts an excellent climate for growing vegetable and flower seeds.
-The hot summers and relatively low precipitation during the fall allow seed crops enough time and heat to fully ripen and dry.
+The hot summers and relatively low precipitation during the fall allow seed crops enough time and heat to fully ripen and dry down.
 During the past decade, the number of small-scale, specialty crop seed growers in the region has greatly expanded.
 The passage of a ban on genetically engineered crops in 2014 means that seed farmers and their customers can have more assurance that their crops remain genetically true.
 The research will evaluate the potential to expand production and sales, share seed processing equipment, educate consumers, and train new seed farmers.